DynamiteAI/dynamite-nsm/README.md

 dynamite install monitor
 ```

 Start the monitor.
-The Kibana UI can be at: http://localhost:5601
+The Kibana UI can be found at: http://localhost:5601
 ```bash
 dynamite start monitor
 ```